 Different factors will influence how long it will keep, including the temperature of the room you are keeping it in.
 Some bread contains additives that produce anti-mould acids, allowing the bread to keep fresh for longer.

 After baking, bread goes through many processes which degenerate the quality of the bread.
 These transformations lead to the bread losing its freshness and becoming stale.

 Next, we have the problem of moisture from the bread evaporating.
-You’ll notice that bread which is a few days old will be noticeably drier on the outside than in the centre.
+You’ll notice that a few days old bread is noticeably drier on the outside than in the centre.

 As bread ages, it also loses acidity, which makes it more suspect for mould spores to inhibit the bread and multiply.

 As long as your bread is mould-free, you can eat bread after it has expired.
-If it is dry then it might taste better toasted, or even made into bread crumbs for cooking with.
+If bread is dry, then it might taste better toasted or even made into bread crumbs for cooking with.
 It may taste stale if eaten raw.
 You probably won’t enjoy it as much as normal, but it won’t harm you.

 Once your bread passes its use-by date, the taste can alter slightly, it will typically be drier.
 If you have artisan bread, limited preservatives are used in making it, so it won’t keep for long at room temperature.